CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

 http://192.168.1.86:8080/qaresult/memory_leak/memory_sql_10.2.0.8372-1639b9c_20190710165511/memory_server_21437.log
 You can see the memoryleak records at `==2019-07-10 07:12:53 21437==`.
 ![repro-1](./memoryleak_image/repro-1.png)
-    >Note: The valgrin recoreds UTC time in the valgrind log on the test machines in Korea.
+    >Note: The Valgrind records UTC in the Valgrind log on the test machines in Korea.
 See http://jira.cubrid.org/browse/CUBRIDQA-897.
-So the actual executed time is need to add nine hours.
+So the actual executed time is needed to add nine hours.
 2. Modify the link to the result folder:
 http://192.168.1.86:8080/qaresult/memory_leak/memory_sql_10.2.0.8372-1639b9c_20190710165511/
 ![result_folder](./memoryleak_image/result_folder.png)
 3. Open the `run_sql.out` file:
 http://192.168.1.86:8080/qaresult/memory_leak/memory_sql_10.2.0.8372-1639b9c_20190710165511/run_sql.out
-Find the test cases that executed before `2019-07-10 16:12:53`.
+Find the test cases executed before `2019-07-10 16:12:53`.
 ![repro-2](./memoryleak_image/repro-2.png)
 4. Refer to the date-time, you can filter out the test cases that may lead to memoryleak.
 Then you can narrow down the scope run the test cases until you find the smallest set that can reproduce the memory leak.
 ### 3.4.2 Run memoryleak test